-While the initial market demand was focused on Ex equipment, the Ex stakeholders worldwide realized the need to expand the scope of IECEx into the service sector.
-These newer schemes are now recognized and valued in the market with consequent acceptance and growth.
+While the initial market demand was focused on Ex electrical equipment, in recent years it grew to include non-electrical (mechanical) equipment as well.
+Then, Ex stakeholders worldwide realized the need to expand the scope of IECEx into the service sector.
+This scheme is now recognized and valued in the market with consequent acceptance and growth.
 These are evidence that IECEx is meeting its main objective, i.e. to provide a framework to facilitate international trade in equipment and services related to explosive atmospheres, while maintaining the required level of safety and system integrity.